 Derek Peterson has served as our President and Chief Executive Officer, and Chairman of the Board of Directors, since February 9, 2012.
 Mr. Peterson began his career in finance with Crowell, Weedon & Co, the largest independent broker-dealer on the West Coast.
 In his 6 years there, Mr. Peterson became a partner and Branch supervisor where he was responsible for sales of over \$10 Million.
 Mr. Peterson was offered an opportunity to build a southern Orange County presence for Wachovia Securities, where he became a 1st Vice President and Branch Manager for their Mission Viejo Location.
 He was instrumental in growing that office from the ground up, into the \$15 million dollar office it is today.
 After his term at Wachovia, Mr. Peterson accepted an opportunity for a Senior Vice President position with Morgan Stanley Smith Barney, where he and his team oversaw combined assets of close to \$100 Million.
 In addition, he has also been involved in several public and private equity financings, where he has personally funded several projects from Angel to Mezzanine levels.
 Mr. Peterson is a CFP® Professional and holds his Series 7, General Securities Sales Supervisor Series 9 and 10, National Commodity Futures Series 3, Series 65 and California Insurance License.
 Mr. Peterson holds a degree in Business Management from Pepperdine University.
 On February 22, 2012, Mr. Peterson filed a petition for bankruptcy in the United States Bankruptcy Court for the Central District of California.
+Mr. Peterson's background in investment banking led to our conclusion that he should serve as a director in light of our business and structure.

+Amy Almsteier

-Amy Almsteier Secretary, Treasurer, and Director
+Secretary, Treasurer, and Director

 Ms. Almsteier has served as our Secretary, Treasurer and a Director since February 9, 2012.
 Ms. Almsteier began her career running a commercial and residential remodeling firm based in Orange County, California.
 She has spent the last decade working in the design industry where she morphed into a commercial "green" consultant focusing on space planning and commercial design using renewable and recycled materials and systems.
 She has become an expert in renewable energy solutions including solar, natural gas and reverse osmosis systems.
 She has worked with hundreds of clients in an effort to build and design award winning projects with the lowest possible carbon footprint.
 Ms. Almsteier graduated with a Bachelor's of Science in Design from University of Nebraska Lincoln's College of Architecture and studied abroad at American Intercontinental University in London, England.
+Ms. Almsteier's background in design led to our conclusion that she should serve as a director in light of our business and structure.